sebmerkt/ride-share-compare/README.md

 ## Dataset

 Real-time ride-share data is not easily available.
 Therefore, the New York City taxi dataset is used.
-The dataset is available at
+The dataset is published by the [NYC Taxi and Limousine Commission (TLC)](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page)
-XXX
 Using a pre-existing dataset instead of real-time data also allows for the simulation of an evolving schema.

 In addition, Citi Bike data is used.
-The data is available at XXX
+The data is published by [Citi Bike](https://www.citibikenyc.com/system-data)

 ## Engineering challenges